Psychological Services & Counselling

 Home Maintenance Service & Transport

-CST’s Home Maintenance Service offers minor home modifications to both eligible clients under government-funded programmes and to the general public.
+CST’s Home Maintenance Service offers minor home modifications to both eligible clients under government-funded programmes and to the general public on a fee-paying basis.

 CST specialises in helping people stay in their homes for longer.
 Our tradesmen are all appropriately certified with years of experience behind them and include a carpenter and electrician.